anooruddh/devops/k8s-readme.md

 			  apiGroup: ""

-# Note: If you need to check if you ha
-	    ve permission to run a command before actually running it, you can use the kubectl auth can-i command:
+# Note: If you need to check if you have permission to run a command before actually running it, you can use the kubectl auth can-i command:

 			$ kubectl auth can-i get pods
 			no